If there is any story that stands out in the halls of business: it’s the story of John D. Rockefeller

 Not at all.

-I AM saying that there is story after story of affluent people who loved God, who testify to the power of tithing and giving.
-So whether you are a millionaire or just starting out…learn to give now.
+I AM saying that there is story after story of affluent people who testify to the power of giving.
+So future millionaire or just starting out learn to give now.

 There was one thing that separated Rockefeller from the crowd: his bulldog tenacity.